Fixed versus adjustable loans

-Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
+Your first few years of payments on a fixed-rate loan go mostly to pay interest.
 The amount applied to your principal amount increases up slowly each month.

-There are many different kinds of Adjustable Rate Mortgages.
-ARMs are normally adjusted twice a year, based on various indexes.
+There are many kinds of Adjustable Rate Mortgages.
+ARMs usually adjust twice a year, based on various indexes.

 Have questions about mortgage loans?
 Call us at (415) 456-7802.
 We answer questions about different types of loans every day.